JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_08/exercises.md

 ![](sigmoid.svg)

 it is clear that all ``w^\top x_i`` hit the part of the sigmoid which is flat.
-This means that the derivative is almost zero and the Hessian is "even smaller" zero.
-Then the ratio of the gradient and Hessian is huge as we observed above.
+This means that the derivative is almost zero, and the Hessian is "even smaller" zero.
+Then the ratio of the gradient and Hessian is huge.

 The gradient descent will probably run into the same difficulty.
-Since the gradient will be too small, it will take a very large number of iterations to escape the flat region of the sigmoid.
+Since the gradient will be too small, it will take a huge number of iterations to escape the flat region of the sigmoid.
 This is a known problem of the sigmoid function.
 It is also the reason why it was replaced in neural networks by other activation functions.
 ```@raw html
 </p></details>
 ```